veyon/docs/admin/reference.rst

-.. _Configuration reference:
+.. _ConfigurationReference:

-Configuration Reference
+Configuration reference
 =======================

 In this chapter all configuration pages within Veyon Configurator as well as all configuration options with their respective meanings are explained in detail.
 It mainly serves as a reference for looking up detailed configuration options.
 A manual and hints for the installation can be found in chapter :ref:`Configuration`.

-.. _General:
+.. _RefGeneral:

 General
 ---------

-.. _UserInterface:
+.. _RefUserInterface:

-User Interface
+User interface
 ++++++++++++++

 :index:`Language`